dask-contrib/dask-awkward/docs/how-to/configuration.rst

   the optimization.
 If set to ``raise``, raise an exception at optimization time.
 If set to ``pass``, silently skip the optimization.
-More information can be found in the :ref:`necessary columns optimization <me-optimization:necessary columns>` section of the docs.
+More information can be found in the :ref:`necessary columns optimization <more/optimization:necessary columns>` section of the docs.